-Activites and events will vary across the region - with opportunities to sample and buy local products, listen to the stories of how our food goes from field to folk, and experience food production up close.
+There are opportunities to sample and buy local products, listen to the stories of how our food goes from field to folk, and experience food production up close.
 There are a mix of participating businesses, communities and organisations who are local food producers, processors, providers and supporters.
 No matter what type of participant, all have the common focus on high quality, seasonal, and locally sourced food.

 Why the #ForthValleyFoodFest ?

 For the overall Forth Valley Food Festival, we want to celebrate, highlight, and support our local food producers, processors and providers across the region.